golioth/reference-design-template/README.rst

 ****************

-This app currently implements Over-the-Air (OTA) firmware updates, Settings Service, and the Hello app (logging).
+This app currently implements Over-the-Air (OTA) firmware updates, Settings Service, Logging, and RPC.
 To adjust the delay between hello messages, set a ``LOOP_DELAY_S`` key with a interger value (seconds) in the Device Settings menu of the `Golioth Console`_.